rticommunity/rticonnextdds-connector-py/README.rst

-``simple`` shows how to create basic publisher and subscriber applications \* In ``transformation``, an application reads, transforms and publishes back the data \* ``images`` shows how to manipulate more complex data types
+``simple`` shows how to create basic publisher and subscriber applications \* In ``transformation``, an application reads, transforms and publishes back the data \* ``images`` shows how to manipulate more complex data types.

 License
 -------

 With the sole exception of the contents of the “examples” subdirectory, all use of the software shall be governed by this license.
-RTI Connector for JavaScript and RTI Connector for Python is part of the Connext DDS Professional Package.
+RTI Connector for JavaScript and RTI Connector for Python are part of the Connext DDS Professional Package.
 If you have a valid license for the RTI Connext DDS Professional Package, such license shall govern your use of RTI Connector for Python and RTI Connector for JavaScript.
 All other use of